- Wilderness Explorer

 All onboard meals; exclusive transfers and baggage handling between airport/vessel; entry fees to national parks/preserves; most from-the-vessel adventure activities and equipment; wellness program: hot tub, sauna, fitness equipment, and yoga.
 Subject to change without notice.

-Airfare from your home city; snorkeling gear and wetsuits; items of a personal nature, such as alcoholic beverages and massages; optional excursions; optional gratuities; travel insurance; port taxes and fees; fuel surcharge may apply.
+Airfare from your home city; snorkeling gear and wetsuits; items of a personal nature, such as alcoholic beverages; optional excursions; optional gratuities; travel insurance; port taxes and fees; fuel surcharge may apply.